 Latest Research (at a glance)

-At the Pritchard Street site, the amount of native animal activity was consistent with previous years – primarily inhabited by squirrel gliders, brush tailed possums and microbats.
+At the Pritchard Street site, the amount of native animal activity was consistent with previous years (50%) – primarily inhabited by squirrel gliders, brush tailed possums and birds.

-The Wynnum North Road site recorded a 55% usage rate for the nest boxes, which has decreased from previous years.
+The Wynnum North Road site recorded a 70% usage rate for the nest boxes, which has decreased slightly from previous years.
+This is likely due to increased understory weed growth in the area which restricts fauna movement.

 All general cargo and container ports, including the Port of Brisbane, can potentially provide entry points into Australia for invasive species.
 We have Biosecurity officers permanently at the Port, and cargo is randomly selected for inspection.
 Please watch this video that explains the importance of reporting invasive species.